kevinsogo/compgen/README.md

 Here, `-s` is the list of subtasks.

-The validator should return 0 iff a file is valid for that subtask.
+The validator should exit with code 0 iff a file is valid for that subtask.

 ## Test with local data